GitWorktree.org logoGitWorktree.org

 skip-worktree vs assume-unchanged

 Note: These are flags for git update-index, not subcommands of git worktree.
 Despite the name, --skip-worktree has nothing to do with the git worktree command.
-Both flags tell Git to ignore local changes to a tracked file, but they serve different purposes.
+Both flags modify how Git tracks index entries, but they were designed for different purposes.

 What Is skip-worktree?